pikapods/docs.pikapods.com/tutorials/photo/index.md

 - [Part 1: Basics](photoprism-1-basics): Learn how to utilize essential PhotoPrism features, including uploading images, creating albums, and sharing content.

+## Immich

+Get started with Immich, a self-hosted alternative to Google Photos, for storing and backing up your photos and videos.

+- [Part 1: Basics](immich-1-basics): A guide to setting up and using Immich on PikaPods for photo and video management.

 ## Other Photo-Related Apps

 Explore a range of other [photo-related apps](https://www.pikapods.com/apps#photo) offered by PikaPods that can further enhance your photo management and editing tasks.
 Stay tuned for upcoming tutorials and guides on these apps.